-You’re Probably not Getting Enough Choline for Brain and Liver Health
+You’re Probably not Getting Enough Choline

 You’re probably not getting enough choline, according to a 2018 review of the scientific literature.
 Published in Nutrition Today, the review essay combined the efforts of researchers at four different universities and three NGOs.
 It grew out of discussions at the 2018 Choline Science Summit in Washington, D.C. in February 2018.